Luizggariani/Project-Tibia/README.md

 6- **Create Visualizations in Power BI**
 * Connect Power BI to your MySQL database. done
 * Choose MySQL Database create the connection and import the creatures table. done
 * Create graphs and visualizations to explore the Tibia creatures.
+All done.